KashFarhadi/Dictionaries-From-Scratch/README.md

 # “Baking a Python Dictionary From Scratch”

 We're going to create our own version of a dictionary data structure in Python.

+This is a Jupyter Notebook for a demo that was presented to software engineering students at Kenzie Academy.

+## Creator
+Kash Farhadi

  ## Abstract